St Peter the Apostle High School

 St Peter the Apostle High School is a Roman Catholic high school in Drumry, Clydebank, Scotland.
 It was formed as an amalgamation of the former St Columba's High School and St Andrew's High School.
 St Peter the Apostle High School is one of two Roman Catholic secondary schools in West Dunbartonshire.

 St Peter the Apostle High School is a Roman Catholic comprehensive school serving the northern part of Clydebank, the village of Duntocher, Faifley, Hardgate and the Drumchapel area of Glasgow.
 Students come in substantial numbers from Old Kilpatrick, Knightswood and Scotstoun.
 Five primary schools provide the great majority of the first-year intake including; St Mary's Primary School, St Joseph's Primary School, St Eunan's Primary School, St Stephen's Primary School, and St Clare's Primary School, although a variety of others add to this number.

 History

 In 2009, West Dunbartonshire Council started a project with Bam construction to create new schools in the area.
 The previous Catholic secondary schools in Clydebank, St Columba's High School and St Andrew's High School were to be merged to form the new school, the campus for which was built on the sports grounds of St Columba's to allow the existing school to operate during construction of the new building.
 After the opening of St Peter the Apostle High School, the former St Columba's High School building was demolished, with the new St Eunan's Primary School built on this site.
 The cost to build the new school was £35m.

-The school was shown on the 2012 BBC show Kevin Bridges: What's the Story? in the episode "School", in which comedian Kevin Bridges (a former pupil of St Columba's High School) visited and performed a gig before an audience of students and teachers.

-Michael Vassie retired as head teacher of the school in 2013 after being in that position since St Peter the Apostle High was created, having been the head at St Andrew's since 1995.
-Former Deputy Linda Booth succeeded him and is the current head teacher of the school.

-In the past, Clydebank high and St. Peter’s have been known for their feuds with one another, resulting in pupils ringing each other's fire alarms.
-Fire alarms are quite common in St. Peter’s.
-In the month of September 2022 the fire alarm went off an astonishing 8 times.